lancy/CYHelper/README.md

 ## What's new?
 ###1.1.4
-* Easy to access x, y, centerY, centerX, width, height, right, bottom, origin and size of UIView.
+* Easy to access centerY and centerX of UIView.
+* Days with in era from date to date.

 ## Features
 * Easy to associcated objects.